pprchal/campfire/README.md

 * Keeping great support for KISS principe - just look for example `cho` file
 * Multiplatform - using only python libraries without any native dependencies
 * Great extensibility and modularity - write your own renderer
-* PDF, HTML and TXT formats are supported
+* PDF and HTML formats are supported
 * Ligatures ;)

 ### Supported renderers
 * PDF - Primary renderer
-* TXT - Simple, but usefull in some emergency cases
 * HTML - Aspiring to be primary renderer, but there is long way to go(page wrapping)

 ## Why another system?